-Goal 2: The ISU Dietetics Internship Program graduates will contribute to the pool of registered dietitian nutritionists in diverse settings.
+Goal 2: The ISU Dietetic Internship Program graduates will contribute to the pool of registered dietitian nutritionists in diverse settings.

 The ISU DI has developed the following concentration area:

 Technology in Health Promotion: Fostering health promotion through the use of technology in diverse settings.

-The ISU Dietetics Internship (ISU DI) program is an accelerated program that prepares entry level dietitians to function in a variety of settings including community, public health, wellness, private practice, management and health care.
+The ISU Dietetic Internship (ISU DI) program is an accelerated program that prepares entry level dietitians to function in a variety of settings including community, public health, wellness, private practice, management and health care.
 The supervised practice learning activities focus on preparing entry level practitioners to apply technology and the Nutrition Care Process in health promotion activities.